Product Design (UX-UI)

 Enhanced integration in the Unity Gaming Services dashboard for a unified experience.

-Improved alignment with Plastic SCM, our version control component.
+Improved alignment with our version control component, Plastic SCM.

 Simplified user onboarding and product setup to expedite developers’ workflows and boost user acquisition and retention.